MSFTserver/Lbry-CMD-Menu/README.md

      - Fixed Issue With Exit Menu Causing CMD To Prematuraly Crash

-	 - Fixed Isuues Causing Menu's To Not Properly Go To Exit Menu
+     - Fixed Issues Causing Menu's To Not Properly Go To Exit Menu

      - Added System Information In Help Menu

 v1.6